 Mandalay Bay looks almost exactly as I remembered it.
 No plexiglass, up at full operations, all the same stores kicking around.
 Making that long walk to the Evo floor was incredibly nostalgic, recognizing every little landmark along the way.
 I’ve been going to Evo for roughly ten years now, and I’ll be honest – my years felt a little off without it.
 Seeing everything preserved as it was, like it was frozen in time, sort of lulled me into thinking that maybe things wouldn’t be that different, despite the fact that everything had changed.

 As has been well documented, the former president of Evo, Joey “Mr. Wizard” Cuellar, in one of the best examples of the no-homies law possibly ever, was banished to a time warp from whence he will never return.
-Not long after that, the Cannon brothers sold Evo to Sony and Endeavor, and that was truly the end of an era.
+Not long after that, the Cannon brothers sold Evo to Sony and RTS, a new startup largely backed by megacorp Endeavor, and that was truly the end of an era.
 Evo was now a corporate-owned (Evo is an LLC but natch) event which had some immediate effects: Super Smash Bros. got sent blasting off again, probably never again to be featured in an Evo lineup, as I imagine any game not at least on a Sony console will be in the future.

 I’ve been pretty clear about my hesitancy towards Evo’s new corporate masters.
 Despite the hiring of some really good people, I couldn’t help but think that Evo had basically been compromised.
 Basically, a tournament that had grown exponentially but had suffered a bit on the attendee experience was going to double down on the growth but continue to shaft the attendees, in my assumption.

 I can definitely admit that I was wrong in that assumption to some degree, but I was also, sadly, massively right in other ways.